fortanix/terraform-provider-dsm/docs/examples/aws_key.md

 * terraform apply

-Note: Varibales used can also be defined in external vars.tf
+Note: Variables used can also be defined in external vars.tf

 ```
 terraform {